Pencil Tracing of Crow on the Wing on Recycled Paper in Repurposed Frame. |

 As an after thought, I also contemplated if the crow struggled like I did with trying to remember which was the left and which was the right side of its beak.
 After repeating this face washing multiple times, the crow then began to gulp down beak-fulls of snow it scooped up from around it’s claws, to pass on to its waiting gizzard, in an attempt to flush away the previously consumed ground up junk-food, or maybe to just stay hydrated.
 The bird then flew off, and was eventually joined by the rest of the mob who each in turn eventually took off to apparently participate in more sustainable practices after they grew weary of the their attempts at recycling the neighbors organic wastes from the unclosed receptacle.

-Last Garbage Truck of the Year
+Last Garbage Truck of the Year as Viewed from Screen Porch. |

 For we the patriotic consumers who employed Waterman’s to carry away our trash, were informed the previous week that it was no longer cost effective for the company to send a second truck around on the first and third Thursdays of the month to collect what we had for years been convinced was the more valuable separated “recyclable” portion of our trash.
 For the coming new year anyway, Waterman’s would be focusing on the more lucrative “disposal” only portion of their business, and we would have to deal with the recyclables, if we so choose, on our own, or return once again to the less environmentally-friendly option of comingling the recyclables with the rest of our trash in the final resting place of the properly designed landfill in somebody else's back yard.